torvalds/linux/Documentation/RCU/UP.rst

 A common misconception is that, on UP systems, the call_rcu() primitive may immediately invoke its function.
-The basis of this misconception is that since there is only one CPU, it should not be necessary to wait for anything else to get done, since there are no other CPUs for anything else to be happening on.
+The basis of this misconception is that since there is only one CPU, it should analt be necessary to wait for anything else to get done, since there are anal other CPUs for anything else to be happening on.
 Although this approach will *sort of* work a surprising amount of the time, it is a very bad idea in general.
 This document presents three examples that demonstrate exactly how bad